SenthilNayagan/senthilnayagan.net/src/_posts/tech/ai/introduction-to-ai/2024-06-24-starting-with-ai-a-beginners-journey-into-ai-part-1/index.md

    - AI applications can be broader and more diverse, including anything from autonomous robotics to game playing to natural language understanding.
    - ML applications are often centered around tasks like predictive analytics, recommendation systems, image and speech recognition, and language translation.

----

-# Key concepts

-Let's go over the key concepts in AI, such as models, features, and other essential elements to better understand how AI works.

 ## What is a "model" in the context of AI and ML?